ibbles/LearningUnrealEngine/Creating new asset types.md

 Example `MyAssetFactoryNew`, a factory that creates `MyAsset` instances from the Content Browser right-click menu.

+There is also `UActorFactory`, which is used when an asset is dragged from the Content Browser into the Level Viewport.

+There is also `IComponentAssetBroker`, which is used when an asset is dragged from the Content Browser into the Componets Panel of a Blueprint class.

 ## Editor customization

-By default the asset editor is generated automatically in the same way as the Details Panel.
-This can be customized.
-The Blueprint and Material editor are examples of custom asset editors.
 The asset can have custom color, text, and icon in the Content Browser.
 The icon can be any UI widget, including a 3D viewport.
 Look into `UThumbnailRenderer`.